atroubledsnake/Snekbooru/README.md

 A feature-rich desktop application for browsing and managing content from various image boards.

+## Disclaimers
+  **THIS IS NOT A WRAPPER FOR THE PyPi PROJECT [Snakebooru](https://pypi.org/project/snakebooru)** **THIS PROJECT IS SOURCE CLOSED, FOR MORE INFORMATION AND INQUIERIES PLEASE CONTACT THE CREATOR AND DEVELOPER atroubledsnake**

 ## Features

 - **Multi-Source Support**: Browse content from multiple sources: